canonical/websites-content-system/README.md

 Before starting, update the environment variables if needed.
 The default values will work for docker, save the `GH_TOKEN` which must be manually set.
 You can create a token [here](https://github.com/settings/tokens), by following [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) instructions.
 Make sure to select the `repo` scope for the token.

+You will also require a credentials file for google drive.
+Please store it as credentials.json in the parent directory.

 ```env
 PORT=8104
 FLASK_DEBUG=true